Andy4495/SWI2C/README.md

 ## Usage

-_Be sure to review the example sketch included with the library._
+_Be sure to review the example sketch included with the library.
+Also see [below](#additional-code-examples) for links to other libraries and sketches using SWI2C._

 First, **include** the library header file: